linode/docs/docs/databases/oracle/oracle-11g-express-edition-on-ubuntu-14-tallona.md

 ### Installing Oracle XE 11g

-So now onto the part as to why were here in the first place, install Oracle XE 11g on Ubuntu 14.
+So now onto the part as to why your here in the first place, installing Oracle XE 11g on Ubuntu 14.
 Once again if you just follow the below steps and throughout the steps there are additional informational bits about some errors that you might see along the way and how to get fix them.

 1. So now that we've logged onto the server we need to go to the directory where we created our Oracle .deb file.